m-lab/mlab-vis-pipeline/README.md

      ./run_bq.sh -m sandbox
 ```

+In this example you should have a key file called `/dev/opensource/mlab/mlab-keys/sandbox.json`
+on your machine.

 ## 3. Running on a kubernetes cluster

 In order to run on kubernetes you need to have it setup locally.
 You can do that